unkelpehr/qbus/README.md

 ```

 ##### What get stored at "/"?
-Everything that doesn't begin with a fixed portion.
-I.e. `on('/*/')`, `on('/*stuff/')` but also all pure RegExp subscriptions.
+Everything that doesn't begin with a predeterminable portion.
+I.e. `on('/*')`, `on('/*stuff/')`, `on('/:page')` but also all pure RegExp subscriptions.
+You'd want to keep this collection small as they will always have to be matched against.

-You can check how your queries are being stored by logging `bus.jbus.paths`.
+You can check how your queries are being stored by logging `bus.qbus.paths`.

 ### Usage
 ```js